awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 + Instances with private IP addresses in the subnet range \(examples: 10\.0\.0\.5, 10\.0\.0\.6, and 10\.0\.0\.7\), which enables the instances to communicate with each other and other instances in the VPC\.
 + The main route table contains a route that enables instances in the subnet to communicate with other instances in the VPC\.
 Route propagation is enabled, so a route that enables instances in the subnet to communicate directly with your network appears as a propagated route in the main route table\.

-For more information about subnets, see [VPCs and subnets](VPC_Subnets.md) and [IP Addressing in your VPC](vpc-ip-addressing.md)\.
-For more information about your Site\-to\-Site VPN connection, see [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) in the *AWS Site\-to\-Site VPN User Guide*\.
+For more information, see [Subnets](configure-subnets.md)\.
+For more information about your Site\-to\-Site VPN connection, see the [AWS Site\-to\-Site VPN User Guide](https://docs.aws.amazon.com/vpn/latest/s2svpn/)\.
 For more information about configuring a customer gateway device, see [Your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html)\.

 ### Overview for IPv6<a name="vpc-scenario-4-overview-ipv6"></a>